 The variable short-term incentives included in NEO compensation range between 50% and 100% of base salary at plan.
-See "Components of Executive Compensation" below for the financial targets used to gauge when incentive compensation is paid.
-These targets are primarily based on annual recurring revenue, Adjusted EBITDA, SaaS, maintenance and subscription revenue, total revenue, gross margin, professional services bookings, customer satisfaction and other specific objectives.
+See "Components of Executive Compensation" for the financial targets used to gauge when incentive compensation is paid.
+These targets are primarily based on gross margin, SaaS revenue, annual recurring revenue, professional services bookings, customer satisfaction and other specific objectives.

-The following table outlines the performance objectives, the weights which they are assigned, and the results achieved relative to these measures during Fiscal 2022:
+The following table outlines the performance objectives, the weights which they are assigned, and the results achieved relative to these measures during Fiscal 2024:

 Objective Weighting Payout % of Actual to Target

-Annual Recurring Revenue 29% 18% 61%

-Adjusted EBITDA 20% 23% 116%
+Adjusted EBITDA (1)(2) N/A (7%) N/A

+Gross Margin 23% 17% 74%

-SaaS, Maintenance and Support Revenue 14% 14% 102%
+SaaS Revenue 14% 11% 77%

-Total Revenue 10% 8% 80%
+Total Annual Recurring Revenue 45% 41% 91%

-Gross Margin 10% 0% 0%

-Professional Services Bookings 7% 5% 71%
+Professional Services Bookings 7% 0% 0%

-Customer Satisfaction 7% 3% 47%
+Customer Satisfaction 8% 8% 103%

-Specific Objectives 3% 3% 95%
+Specific Objectives 3% 2% 95%